-The appeal must be sent by telefax, letter or E-mail and it must be signed by the appellant.
+The appeal must be sent by letter or E-mail and it must be signed by the appellant.
 The reasons for the appeal must be stated.

-Address, telephone, e-mail and/or fax should be clearly mentioned on the appeal, so that the UIM can send any correspondence directly to the rider with copy to relevant N.A.
+Address, telephone and e-mail should be clearly mentioned on the appeal, so that the UIM can send any correspondence directly to the rider with copy to relevant N.A.